Stability testing best practice for Pharmaceutical products

 – At elevated temperature/humidify conditions to represent an acceleration of the degradation

-- The formulation of the product on stability must be as per the registered details.
+– The formulation of the products on the stability program must be according to the registered details.

-- Product on stability must be manufactured using all manufacturing steps.
+– Products on stability programs must be manufactured using all manufacturing steps submitted during registration.

-- During stability, product must be in its registered container and closure.
+– During stability, the product must be in its registered container and closed.
 All testing should be performed on this product.

-- Initially, at least three batches must be places on stability, followed by one batch per year.
+– Initially, at least three batches must be placed on stability, followed by one batch per year.

-- Where initial stability was performed on a pilot batch, three full production batches are still required for stability.
+– Where initial stability was performed on a pilot batch, three full production batches are still required for the same stability trial.

 – Drug products of different strengths require at least three batches at minimum and maximum strengths.